 - Eliminating idle capacity – When the demand is high various new companies are formed to meet them, but after a boom period, the smaller units find it difficult to survive.
 There is a need for rationalisation because it aids in integrating weak units with the flourishing ones to eliminate idle capacity

-- Replace old machinery- The need for rationalisation is felt in industries because it helps in replacing old equipment with new, modern and technologically advanced machinery to boost operations and efficiency.
+- Replace old machinery- The need for rationalisation is felt in industries because it helps in replacing old equipment with new, modern, and technologically advanced machinery to boost operations and efficiency.

-Elements of rationalisation
+Elements of Rationalization

-The elements of rationalisation are as follows-
+The elements of rationalization are as follows-

-The advantages of rationalisation are as follows-
+The advantages of rationalization are as follows-

 - It helps in introducing new techniques as well as the latest equipment and machinery that boosts productivity

-- Rationalisation aids in avoiding unhealthy competition
+- Rationalization aids in avoiding unhealthy competition

 - Enhances the creditworthiness of weaker and inefficient units by integrating them with strong ones